kbrsh/blog/src/posts/machine-learning.md

 ![Weight to Loss Visual](../img/machine-learning/weightToLoss.svg)

+You might think that the best way of finding the best set of weights is to try all of the possible weights until we get a good result.
+While that might work for extremely small networks, when you get hundreds of thousands of weights, it may take _years_ to compute.

+Instead of that, what if we could track exactly what the weights should change by to decrease the loss?
+That is what a **derivative** is for.

 If we find the derivative of the loss function with respect to the weights, we can find our way downhill from where we are, and move a little closer to our goal: having a loss of 0.

 First, let's go through an example of how a derivative works.